My Verses for Your Motivation

 Learning, conscience, modesty's embrace,

-And wisdom—crowning jewel of the race.
+And wisdom—the crowning jewel of this noble race.

 Cultivate these seven treasures,

-And walk the Aryans’ path, dear Ānanda.
+And walk the path of the Aryas, dear Ānanda.

 X. The Six Perfections